leanprover/fp-lean/functional-programming-lean/src/getting-to-know/conveniences.md

 ## if let

 When consuming values that have a sum type, it is often the case that only a single constructor is of interest.
-For instance, given this type that represents a subset of Markdown inline elements:
+For example, given this type that represents a subset of Markdown inline elements:
 ```lean
 {{#example_decl Examples/Intro.lean Inline}}
 ```